PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 **Determining the scope of the quality management system** is about defining the boundaries and applicability of the QMS within the organization.
 This involves:

-1. **Consideration of Internal and External Issues**: How these issues influence the organization’s strategic direction.
+1. **Consideration of Internal and External Issues**: How these issues influence the organization's strategic direction.

 2. **Identification of Products and Services**: What the organization offers and the processes involved.

 3. **Exclusions**: Identifying any requirements of ISO 9001:2015 that are not applicable due to the nature of the organization or its products and services, along with justifications for these exclusions.

 The scope should be documented and available to all relevant parties.
-It should reflect the organization’s activities, products, services, and the interplay with stakeholders.
+It should reflect the organization's activities, products, services, and the interplay with stakeholders.

 ### Quality Management System and Its Processes

 **Quality management system and its processes** involve establishing, implementing, maintaining, and continually improving the QMS and its processes.
 This includes:

 1. **Process Identification**: Identifying the key processes needed for the QMS and their interrelations.

 2. **Process Approach**: Managing processes and their interactions to achieve intended outcomes.

 3. **Process Mapping**: Visualizing the processes and their flow within the QMS.

 4. **Performance Metrics**: Establishing key performance indicators (KPIs) to monitor and measure the effectiveness of processes.

 5. **Risk-Based Thinking**: Incorporating risk assessment and management into the processes to prevent undesired outcomes.

 6. **Resource Allocation**: Ensuring that necessary resources (human, infrastructure, environment) are available to execute processes effectively.

 7. **Documentation and Records**: Maintaining documented information to support the operation and control of processes.

 By focusing on these elements, the organization ensures that its QMS is aligned with its strategic goals, meets stakeholder expectations, and is capable of delivering consistent and high-quality products or services.